 From something as little as a typo in the documentation to something bigger like a proposal or contribution of a whole new module, we create a constructive atmosphere in which your contribution advances the Camunda community.
-It’s up to you to choose how you want to contribute.
+There are lots of ways to contribute.

-Help other users get their processes running by contributing your subject matter expertise on the Camunda forumShare your Expertise
+Help other users get their processes running by sharing your subject matter expertise.

 Code contributions are your tool to get things done.
 Our core Camunda team continuously evaluates the backlog and prioritizes tasks.
-We try to focus on those tasks that are most useful to a majority of users yet we take the liberty to choose our own work.
-By providing code, you improve Camunda products and become independent of our teams’ priorities.
+We try to focus on those tasks that are currently most useful to a majority of users, yet we take the liberty to choose our own work.
+By providing code, you can improve Camunda products independent of our teams’ priorities.

 - Improvement of documentation